 Typical Spreads and Fees

-While Plus500 maintains an edge over XM in overall asset selection, XM delivers superior trading costs.
-The commission-free spread at Plus500 is 0.8 pips versus 0.6 pips at XM.
-Traders face higher mark-ups on equity CFDs at Plus500 to offset the absence of commissions.
-XM carries a minimum cost between $1.00 and $9.00, but notably tighter spreads.
-Traders pay swap rates on leveraged overnight positions at Plus500 and XM alike, but the inactivity fee is twice as high at Plus500 at $10, compared to $5 at XM.
-Third-party payment processor costs may apply equally, but the overall pricing environment remains superior at XM, which can add up over time.
+Forex traders get commission-free Forex costs at both brokers, but Plus500 maintains dynamic market spreads plus internal markups versus 0.6 pips at XM.
+Traders face higher fees on equity CFDs at Plus500 to offset the absence of commissions.
+XM carries a minimum cost between $1.00 and $9.00 but notably tighter spreads.
+Traders pay swap rates on leveraged overnight positions at Plus500 and XM, but the inactivity fee is twice as high at Plus500 at $10 compared to $5 at XM.
+Third-party payment processor costs may apply equally, but the overall pricing environment remains superior at XM.

 Security and Trust